varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

 - Structured JSON for inventory, debugging, and DRA-related consumers.

 The production node exporter is implemented in Python.
-Starlette supplies the ASGI routes, Uvicorn supplies HTTP parsing and service lifecycle, Click owns command-line validation, and structlog provides structured rendering.
+Starlette supplies the ASGI routes, Uvicorn supplies HTTP parsing and service lifecycle, and Click owns command-line validation.
+Logging uses the Python standard library.
 Python is also used independently by the workload-side TTNN adapter.

 The implementation follows four important rules: